 Today I’m introducing you to one of my dear friends, a real life friend, who recently spent her summer traveling with her family.
 Carol is the mom of four and has two stories to share about her family’s summer vacation.
-Today is her first about road trippin’ with KOA Campgrounds, and check back again later for her second story about her family road trip.
+Today we’re going to learn her best tips for KOA Campgrounds!
+KOA camping can be a fun experience for the whole family so find out what she loves and what travelers need to know before their stay.

 I will always remember the Summer of 2014 for our Road Trip Across America.
 For five weeks, driving over 8000 miles, we saw America.
 There is much to tell about such a trip, but here I will give my thoughts about Road Tripping KOA style.